C4Q/AC-Android/cohort_5.4/unit_01/exercises/exercises_01_05_for_loops_and_methods.md

 My name is Hector
 ```

+Copy and paste the code you wrote below.

 #### 01.05.04

 Outside the `main(String[] args)` method, but inside the `Main` class, create a `public` and  `static` method called `timesFive` that: